Locations API Overview

 In production, you can initialize a location's MCC only once using the UpdateLocation endpoint.
 However, you can reset a location's MCC to its default value in the Square Sandbox.
 This lets you initialize a location's MCC any number of times in the Sandbox for testing purposes.
 To reset a location's MCC, do the following:

-1. Go to the Developer Dashboard.
+1. Go to the Developer Console.

 2. Choose an application.